 Note from Dena:

 I recommend that all women planning to get pregnant have a Micronutrient Test done to identify the specific nutrients with which they need to supplement.
-Contact me here for more information about how you can get tested.
+Schedule a free call to learn more about getting tested.

 7. Minimize exposure to toxic chemicals